 GTRI engineers, in collaboration with automobile industry engineers, have built an armored concept vehicle designed for increased survivability and mobility in combat situations.

-The ULTRA design employs on-board computers that integrate steering, suspension and brakes to provide a high level of mobility and safety.
+The ULTRA design employs onboard computers that integrate steering, suspension, and brakes to provide a high level of mobility and safety.
 The work was an application of "e-safety," an emerging automotive concept that combines computers and advanced technologies to make driving safer.
-In addition, the vehicle's integrated truck chassis represents an improvement over the most advanced current production vehicles.
+In addition, the vehicle's integrated truck chassis represented an improvement over the most advanced production vehicles at the time.

 The project was initiated to help the military evaluate new vehicle designs that incorporate significantly increased resistance to explosions caused by mines and improvised explosive devices.
 It was sponsored by the Office of Naval Research.

 - The U.S. Army Tank Automotive and Armaments Command.